Julien00859/siotls/README.md

 Contributing
 ------------

-Thank you for considering contributing to siotls.
-While we suggest initiating the process by opening an issue to discuss changes like reporting problems or proposing features, you're welcome to submit pull requests directly if you prefer.
+Best it to start by opening an issue to discuss the things you wanna change or improve.
+You can also just open a PR and write down everything in the PR message.

 ### Installation